rmj86/taylor-bundles/README.md

 curveres   | 256  |  resolution of generating curve
-curvecol   | "w"  |  colour of generating curve curvelw    | 2    |  line width of generating curve curvealpha | 1.0  |  transparency of generating curve
+curvecol   | "w"  |  colour of generating curve curvelw    | 2    |  line width of generating curve curvealpha | None |  transparency of generating curve

 ###### Rendering of the Taylor curves